 Thomas flew to northern Germany (where he is from) and I flew to Massachusetts (where I am from).

 It was definitely difficult being apart from each other.
-And we miss our home and our life in Costa Rica so much.
+And we missed our home and our life in Costa Rica so much.

 We did have to give up our apartment in Costa Rica and a friend moved all of our stuff out.
 That has definitely been super difficult.
 It is weird to reflect that we went on a three-week trip and then never got to go home again.